 Enter Cornelia “Coni” Lustenberger, an extended term volunteer at the El Porvenir Prison in La Ceiba, Honduras.
 Originally from Switzerland, she arrived in 1995 with a calling to social change.
 Her unwavering dedication has made El Porvenir the first Honduran prison with a human face.

 For the past ten years, Coni has tirelessly created opportunities for rehabilitation through recycled-arts workshops, drawing and painting classes, music lessons, meditation, yoga, and primary school education.
 Coni installed a small library run by inmates.
 She gives presentations on self-esteem, sexuality, STD prevention, and human rights and also provides access to tattoo removal and legal services.

-Since 2014, Coni, with the help of seasoned Honduran facilitators Ondina Murillo and Judith Aguilar and the support of PLA, quickly made AVP an indispensable part of prisoners ́ rehabilitation.
-Within two years, 164 of 517 inmates took one of 12 AVP workshops.
-Says Coni, “There are many prisoners who have confessed to me that they thought that they were born to be bad and now they discover that they can be more human, more caring.”
+Since 2014, Coni, with the help of seasoned Honduran facilitators Ondina Murillo and Judith Aguilar and the support of PLA, quickly made AVP an indispensable part of rehabilitation inside El Porvenir.
+Within two years, 164 of 517 people living in the prison took one of 12 AVP workshops.
+Says Coni, “There are many who have confessed to me that they thought that they were born to be bad and now they discover that they can be more human, more caring.”

 The AVP community within the prison is multi-racial and includes both former gang members and non-members, breaking the sharp separations within the prison based on ethnicity or race and former gang affiliation.
 The three internal facilitators are all former gang members from different gangs: one is Garifuna (with part-African ancestry) while the others are European/indigenous.
 They facilitate together and have become close friends.
 Two of them wrote an AVP song that connects their love for AVP with their passion for music.